Word learning: make it part of your daily life, and it comes naturally. 10 tips to get there and keep going, with little effort

 Word learning in daily life: use what’s around you

-Tip 1
+Dutch is everywhere – Tip 1

 To start with word learning, read texts on billboards, in shops and stations, and on product packaging – Dutch is everywhere!
 As a consequence, look up words that you don’t understand or talk them over with friends and colleagues.

-Tip 2
+Install NOS Notifications – Tip 2

-Next, download the free NOS news app and choose which notifications you want to receive on your phone: international news and sports are the easiest to understand- one sentence when you open your phone.
+Next, download the free NOS News App and choose which notifications you want to receive on your phone: international news and sports are the easiest to understand- one sentence when you open your phone.
 When you make it part of your daily life, you’ll understand more and more.

-Tip 3
+Watch subtitled movies – Tip 3

-Tip 4
+Use Social Media – Tip 4

 Also, parents may learn new words by watching Dutch children’s shows together with their kids.